aistra0528/Hail/README_EN.md

 Hidden apps will not be shown in the launcher and installed apps list.
 Unhide them to revert the action.

-> While in this state, which is almost like an uninstalled state, makes the package unavailable,
+> While in this state, which is almost like an uninstalled state, the package will be unavailable,
-> but it doesn't remove the data or the actual package file.
+> but the application data and the actual package file will not be removed from the device.

 ### Suspend (Android 7.0+)